Whole Earth image from JHT's Planetary Pixel Emporium

 Seven-day watershed Runoff Measurements from the River Watch Processor

-Some Interesting Results
+Some Sample Results and Services

 Sample of NASA Landsat 8 coverage of January, 2014 flooding in the United Kingdom.
 Bands 4, 3,and 2 at 30 m spatial resolution were used in this subscene from an image acquired January 7.
 Red is water along the Upper Thames.
 See slides also, and a BBC video.